 Cyclists visit the classroom – I am currently working on an initiative involving regular commuting cyclists visiting classrooms of students at the age where they can learn to drive to discuss how to share the road with cyclists.
 There are lots of ways that cyclists and car drivers can get along better that aren’t discussed in Road User Handbooks.
-We want to increase drivers’ confidence and compassion when they are on the road near a cyclist.
+It’s an attempt to increase drivers’ confidence, competence and compassion when they are on the road near a cyclist.
 I will upload resources etc. once they are developed.

 On my Way in May -Something to get you motivated for a month of moving….

 Think of a way you want to make your commute or any transport better (for you, the planet, your neighbours, whatever/whoever),

 Write it down somewhere (here, there, on a piece of paper you keep under your pillow).

 Get on your way! in May!
 Be as committed or relaxed about it as you like

 If you write it here it might help inspire other people.
 Also photos and stories are always fun Some suggestions to start with: